robingram/TIL/Swagger/generated_server.md

 ## Generating a server

+A feature of the Swagger Editor (http://editor.swagger.io/) is that it can generate client and server applications in a variety of languages, including node.js.

 Once you have pasted the yaml file contents ino the editor select **Generate Server** > **Node.js** and you will be asked to download a zip file containing the server application.
 Start it by running:

     npm install